September 4, 2020 – October 3, 2020

 Memory, Memoir, and Mimic come out of Sewell’s interest in how new developments occur during the creation process.
 Sewell is interested in the manipulation of materials across time, and how these lead to an unexpected occurrence, a “mistake” that suggests a different way.
 His daily physical relationship with evolving work locates his ideas, not the reverse.

-Born 1942, Richard co-founded Open Studio in 1970.
-Across fifty years of exhibiting, Richard made and helped others to make over 160,000 images: with his students, with artists in printing and publishing, in collaborations with photographers, dancers, composers and musicians, and within his current work wHer: helping one to locate, understand, among sequences and objects.
+Richard Sewell (b.
+1942) co-founded Open Studio in 1970.
+Across fifty years of exhibiting, Richard has made and helped others to make over 160,000 images: with his students, with artists in printing and publishing, in collaborations with photographers, dancers, composers and musicians, and within his current work wHer: helping one to locate, to understand, among sequences and objects.
 He has taught at several art schools, including the Ontario College of Art and Design, the Alberta College of Art and Design, and the University of Saskatoon.
 Richard retired in 2008, Professor Emeritus at Sheridan College of Art and Design.
 Sewell lives in Grand Bend, Ontario, where he pursues his visual investigations.